projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   List of pCPU: the guest VM is allowed to create vCPU from all or a subset of this list.

 ``base`` (a child node of ``epc_section``):
-  SGX EPC section base; must be page aligned.
+  SGX Enclave Page Cache section base; must be page aligned.

 ``size`` (a child node of ``epc_section``):
-  SGX EPC section size in bytes; must be page aligned.
+  SGX Enclave Page Cache section size in bytes; must be page aligned.

 ``clos``:
   Class of Service for Cache Allocation Technology settings.
 Refer to :ref:`hv_rdt` for details.